Academic Student Awards

 BSM Scholastic Achievement Award

-Established in 1997, the BSM Scholastic Achievement Award recognizes excellence in academics and is presented to the graduate of the BSM program with the highest cumulative grade-point average.
+Established in 1997, the BSM Scholastic Achievement Award recognizes excellence in academics and is presented to the graduate (or graduates in the case of a tie) of the BSM program with the highest cumulative grade-point average.

 The Evelyn and William Burkenroad Award

 Established in 1982, the Evelyn and William Burkenroad Award recognizes the one graduating student in the Bachelor of Science in Management program who has an outstanding record of scholarship and personal integrity and whose activities have contributed to the professional, social, and/or academic quality of the business program.
 The recipient is chosen by the senior class.

 Established in 1991, this award recognizes graduating students who have, in the opinion of the administrative staff and the dean, added dimension to the school through outstanding contributions of time and effort.

 Tulane Association of Business Alumni Award

 Established to recognize an outstanding graduate of the BSM program, the Tulane Association of Business Alumni (TABA) Award is presented each year to the graduating senior who rank in the top 10 percent of their class and, in the opinion of the administration and the officers of the Tulane Association of Business Alumni, have displayed exceptional intellectual ability, leadership, self-motivation, and a sense of responsibility to peers, the school, and the community.

 Established in 1993 by the Levy-Rosenblum Institute for Entrepreneurship and conducted in partnership with the Tulane Association of Business Alumni, this award recognizes those graduates who, under the auspices of the Institute and mentored by TABA members, have completed at least 25 hours of pro bono service with a disadvantaged business or not-for-profit organization in the New Orleans area.